(hint: more is not better)

 Aluminum cans: The world produces 250 billion of them a year, requiring 3 percent of the world’s electrical energy.
 In the US, we toss 45 billion of them into the trash annually, in spite of a 95 percent energy savings gained by recycling aluminum.

 Plastic bags - in the USA, we take 380 billion per year - that'a about 1000 per person.
 Thinking about switching to cotton bags?
 You'd have to use one of these 7000 times to make for the energy and water used and waste created by the bags it replaces (20,000 if it's organic cotton).
 A paper bag?
 43 uses.
-Our recommendation: scavenge previously used bags from the trash or roadside or recycle containers at the grocery store.
+Our recommendation: scavenge previously used bags from the trash or roadside or recycle containers at the grocery store; wheel your cart out to your car and off-load directly into containers there.

 The world makes 700 billion pounds of plastic annually, requiring 8 percent of the world’s petroleum